 I love having my own business but it really can put a strain on my mental health at times and make me feel overwhelmed and anxious.

-Don’t get me wrong, I would never want to go back to “traditional” employment again (that was even worse for my mental heath!), but some days it can all get a bit too much to cope with on your own.
+Don’t get me wrong, I would never want to go back to “traditional” employment again (that was even worse for my mental health!), but some days it can all get a bit too much to cope with on your own.

 Being responsible for absolutely everything (like taxes!), never knowing where your next job will come from and having to learn the legal and technical side of running a website are probably the three things that have caused me the most meltdowns.